 Private Northern Lights Tour in Iceland

-To maximize your chances of seeing the Northern Lights take this two-day Super Jeep tour into the Icelandic countryside and stay overnight at a hotel far from the city lights of Reykjavik.
-We have two itineraries so we can choose the part of Iceland that has the best weather forecast and thereby maximize your chances of seeing the Auroras (Northern Lights) in a short stay in Iceland.
+To maximize your chances of seeing the Northern Lights take this multi-day Super Jeep tour into the Icelandic countryside and stay overnight at a hotel far from the city lights of Reykjavik.
+We can choose the part of Iceland that has the best weather forecast and thereby maximize your chances of seeing the Auroras (Northern Lights) in a short stay in Iceland.

-The Northern Lights are a natural phenomenon and dependant upon weather and solar activity – so sightings can never be guaranteed.
+The Northern Lights are a natural phenomenon and dependent upon weather and solar activity – so sightings can never be guaranteed.